celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-rc1.md

 ## Configure the node

 The genesis block is the first block in the chain, and is specific to each network.
-This command gets the `genesis.json` file for baklava and uses it to initialize your nodes' data directory.
+This command gets the `genesis.json` file for RC1 and uses it to initialize your nodes' data directory.

 ```bash
 docker run -v $PWD:/root/.celo --rm $CELO_IMAGE init /celo/genesis.json